Kodi Parakkuthu: Production

+Following the financial failure of some of his "award winning" films, Bharathiraja said he was forced to make the more populist Kodi Parakkuthu to compensate his losses.
+Manivannan portrayed the film's antagonist, and his voice was dubbed by Bharathiraja.

 Soundtrack

 The music was composed by Hamsalekha.
 The song "Selai Kattum" is set in the Carnatic raga Shree.

-The song Oh Kadhal Ennai was reused version of the song O Meghave with a tune in between taken from another song Mussanjeli Nammuralli - both from Hamsalekha's earlier Kannada movie Ranaranga released the same year.
+The song "Oh Kadhal Ennai" was reused from the song "O Meghave" with a tune in between taken from another song "Mussanjeli Nammuralli" - both from Hamsalekha's earlier Kannada film Ranaranga, which was released the same year.

-Reception
+Release and reception

+Kodi Parakkuthu was released on 8 November 1988.
 N. Krishnaswamy of The Indian Express wrote, "Kodi Parakkudhu is a flag that flutters in full flow, its not a half-mast performance and there's no question of Bharathiraja having surrendered creativity at the altar of starry caprice".
-Jayamanmadhan of Kalki, however, reviewed the film more positively, saying that while Bharathiraja fans may feel cheated due to the film not being in his usual style, it was a treat for Rajinikanth fans.
+Jayamanmadhan of Kalki reviewed the film more positively, saying that while Bharathiraja fans may feel cheated due to the film not being in his usual style, it was a treat for Rajinikanth fans.
 The film was commercially unsuccessful.